 Candid wedding photographers in India on the other hand have absolutely no idea what they are photographing .
 For them its’ just another exotic mumbo jumbo which they must compose really well.

-Notwithstanding their ignorance about Indian weddings, the candid wedding photographers remain an overly pampered community.
+Notwithstanding their ignorance about Indian weddings, the candid wedding photographers remain an overly pampered lot.
 Nowadays they are the real VVIP’s in Indian wedding.
 Everyone wants to know if they are okay and comfortable and if they need anything.
 Everyone is concerned if they have eaten properly and if they can fetch them something to drink.
 The bride in the mandap may forget to ask her half -starving groom sitting by her side, but wont fail to ask the ‘candid’ photographer if he has tried the awesome gajar- ka -halwa.

 The ‘candid’ wedding photography in Indian weddings began with the NRI’s seeking the same sort of wedding photos they saw of their friends in New York or London.
 At first they flew in the wedding photographers from the West but in a couple of years the resident photographers began to be roped in and in a matter of few years everyone wanted ‘candid’ photos of their weddings.

 In this mad scramble for ‘candids’, the good old studiowalls are being pushed out of business.
-In an effort to remain in the game they have now started to advertise themselves as ‘candid’ photographers, giving up their delectable antics at weddings.
+In an effort to remain in the game they have now sadly started to advertise themselves as ‘candid’ photographers, giving up their delectable antics at weddings.

 It will be a pity indeed if one day the studiowallas, who not only understood all the nuances of Indian weddings and who added so much mirth and humor to them , one day became ‘invisible’ .